Skip to content

 )

-See the OpenTelemetry FastAPI Instrumentation docs for the full list of available options.
+See the OpenTelemetry FastAPI Instrumentation docs for the full list of supported options.

 Sending traces to a real backend